-In order to verify if the sample data for each distribution can be generated from a standard distribution like a Normal or LogNormal, the Kolmogorov-Smirnov One Sample Statistic has been adopted.
-For this test the null hypothesis, $H\theta$, consists in assessing that the samples can be drawn from a predefined distribution, while the alternative hypothesis, H1, asserts that it is not possible to draw the samples from the chosen distribution.
+In order to verify if the sample data for each distribution can be generated from a standard distribution like a normal or log normal, the Kolmogorov-Smirnov one sample statistic has been adopted.
+For this test, the null hypothesis, H0, consists in assessing that the samples can be drawn from a predefined distribution, while the alternative hypothesis, H1, asserts that it is not possible to draw the samples from the chosen distribution.
 In particular, the significance level for rejecting the null hypothesis has been imposed to 0.05.
-Under this condition for a number of samples equal to 116 (LIOO, version 3) the critical Distance for rejecting H0 is D=0.124, while for a number of samples equal to 186 (MOODS, version 1) is D=0.098.
+Under this condition for a number of samples equal to 116 (LIOO, version 3) the critical distance for rejecting H0 is D = 0.124, while for a number of samples equal to 186 (MOODS, version 1) is D = 0.098.
 Values lower or equal than those reported confirm that data can be considered as belonging to the supposed distribution.
-In Tab.4, the values related to the validation of the typical histogram distributions are reported.
-With the same technique, it has been demonstrated that histogram distributions depend on the development and life-cycle context as shown in Tab.4 where the results of the Kolmogorov-Smirnov test on the distributions of LIOO (version 3) and MOODS (version 1) have been reported.
-For the test, the H0 hypothesis states that the two samples are drawn from the same distribution; then, H1 states that the distributions are different.
-H0 has been rejected, and then the distribution are different (D = 0.37 and p-va = 0.0000).
+In Table 4, the values related to the validation of the typical histogram distributions are reported.
+With the same technique, it has been demonstrated that histogram distributions depend on the development and life-cycle

+Table 4 Data of metric distributions validated with Kolmogorov-Smirnov statistic test l context as shown in Table 4, where the results of the Kolmogorov-Smirnov test on the distributions of LIOO (version 3) and MOODS (version 1) have been reported.
+For the test, the H0 hypothesis states that the two samples are drawn from the same distribution, then H1 states that the distributions are different.
+H0 has been rejected, and then the distribution are different (D = 0.37 and P-value = 0.0000).
 This is mainly due to the different mean values that distributions provide.